polyanskiy/co2amp/gnuplot/README-Windows.txt

-This is gnuplot version 4.6 patchlevel 3 -- binary distribution for Windows
+This is gnuplot version 5.2 -- binary distribution for Windows
 ===========================================================================

 gnuplot is a command-line driven interactive function plotting utility